altoxml/board/minutes/2018-07-26 ALTO Board Meeting Minutes.md

 wrt agenda item 7.
 Google has found it useful to preserve the internal uncertainty within OCR systems, and this has been done with a lattice structure which can include multiple hypotheses for accuracy.
 The lattice is a graphical structure that preserves an n-best list in a compact form by having nodes that correspond to the points between characters while the edges correspond to the character identities.
-Google also accomodates multiple segmentation hypotheses, and customers have benefited from the depth of information captured in the lattice model.
+Google also accommodates multiple segmentation hypotheses, and customers have benefited from the depth of information captured in the lattice model.

 This level of detail can also be challenging and the XML files can potentially be very large.
 OCR engines also do not produce this